quincy443/Test2022LondonADBv2/README.md

 ### Answer:

 The initial solution is that any low budget LIDAR device controlled by Arudino should get the job done.
-Our solution here, however, is less demanding on the hardware knowledges; Using Terabee distance sensor prefabricated with Android API indeed has the advantage of using non-disturbive infra-red ray.
+Final solution here, however, is less demanding on the hardware knowledges; using Terabee distance sensor prefabricated with Android API indeed has the advantage of using non-disturbive infra-red ray.

 ## The APP